hmchen47/DataScience/ML/ML-Stanford/18-OCR.md

   </div>

 + Sliding window detection for pedestrians
-  + step-size/stride
   + slide a green box (82 x 36) with a defined step-size/stride
+    + usually step-size/stride = 1 performs the best
+    + step-size/stride = 4/8 or more pixels are more cost efficient
   + continue sliding the window over the whole image
+    + slide the window row by row with the given step-size/stride (row-wise & column-wise)
-    + take a large box and resize to 82 x 36
+    + take a large box and sliding window again
+    + resize the larger box to 82 x 36
     + way to train a supervised learning classifier to identify pedestrians

     <div style="display:flex;justify-content:center;align-items:center;flex-flow:row wrap;">